sawyerWeld/GameTheoryNotes/Week_7/problem_set_7.md

 - (1/3, 1/3, 1/3)

+### redo

+If two members left the grand coalition, their payout improves from 1/3 to 2/5.
+(2/5,2/5,0) could be improved for player 3 by leaving with player 1 or player 2.

+Thus, the core is empty.

 ## #2

 - There is a market for an indivisibel good with B buyers and S sellers.